raimondlume/battleships-client/README.md

 # battleships-client

-> A Vue.js client for a ASP.NET API for the game battleships.
+A Vue.js client for a ASP.NET API for the game battleships.
 Project is for ICD0008 at TalTech University.
+Needs the companion API to run at localhost:5000

 ## Build Setup